 - making assessment more authentic.
-Where group and team work is common practice in work and professional settings, the inclusion of group work tasks in some courses is a necessary part of assessing students' readiness for work.
+Where group and team work are common practice in work and professional settings, the inclusion of group-work tasks in some courses is a necessary part of assessing students' readiness for work.

 - making assessment more inclusive.
 By intentionally framing students' small group work tasks to draw from their diverse backgrounds and perspectives when exploring a topic, you give them a chance to go into greater depth and breadth with their collaborative product.

-Instead of only the student and the assessor seeing the efforts and achievements of learning, group work tasks put learning and assessment into a more public domain.
+- making assessment more accountable.
+Group assessment is more public and accountable for its intentions, execution and judgements than individual assessment.
+Instead of only the student and the assessor seeing the efforts and achievements of learning, group-work tasks put learning and assessment into a more public domain.

 - making assessment more efficient.
 Group assessment outputs can reduce the assessment workload (interpreting and grading) for staff.
 But keep in mind that the management and guidance of group work may take more work than marking individual projects or papers.

 - Teachers must spend considerable time setting up group work and preparing students for it.
 Students must also invest time undertaking it, particularly if it is inadequately planned.
-The over-use of group work in multiple units can eat up a lot of students' scarce time.
+The over-use of group work in multiple units can eat up a great deal of students' scarce time.

-- "Group think"—that is, when the preservation of the group becomes more important than the task at hand or the ideas being generated—can prevent the desired learning.
+- "Group think" – that is, when the preservation of the group becomes more important than the task at hand or the ideas being generated stifles debate and criitical thinking – can prevent the desired learning.
 Students, especially new students, may feel reluctant to dissent or challenge the majority view, so that creativity and divergent thinking are constrained.

 - It can be difficult to grade individual input.
 Lack of clarity about individual versus group marks can inhibit collaboration and cooperation; students may fear that they are in competition with each other for a share of the group mark.

 - International students may find particular difficulties with group work.
-These are dealt with in the Strategies section of this page, uncer "Acknowledging and drawing on diversity in group assessment".
+These are dealt with in the Strategies section below, under "Acknowledging and drawing on diversity in group assessment".

 Designing assessment by group work tasks